foleymic/HeatermeterAlexaSkill/README.md

     - Keep Handler as ‘index.handler’
     - Drop down the “Role” menu and select **“Create a new custom role”**.
 (Note: if you have already used Lambda you may already have a ‘lambda_basic_execution’ role created that you can use.)
 This will launch a new tab in the IAM Management Console.
 12. Click **Next**, then **Create function**
-13. Now that the function is created, AWS will generate a unuique ARN (Amazon Resource Names) for this function.
+13. Now that the function is created, AWS will generate a unique ARN (Amazon Resource Names) for this function.
 This will be displayed on the top right.
 We will use this later when configuring the Alexa Skill to identify which Lambda function to call when invoked.

 #### Setup your Alexa Skill in the [Developer Portal](https://developer.amazon.com/) ####
 1. Open a new Browser window or tab and navigate to the [Developer Portal](https://developer.amazon.com/).
 2. Select Add a New Skill.
-Choose `Custom Interaction Model ` as the *Skill Type*, and pick a *Name* and your *Invocation Name* for your skill (*Invokation Name* will the the name you use to invoke the skill.
+Choose `Custom Interaction Model ` as the *Skill Type*, and pick a *Name* and your *Invocation Name* for your skill (*Invocation Name* will the name you use to invoke the skill.
 For example - *"Alexa, ask heatermeter what the current set point is*).
 You can leave the **Global Fields** all as `No`

 ![New Skill](./Docs/images/create%20new%20skill.png)